ElucidataInc/polly-docs/docs/KnowledgeGraph/Polly KG Explorer.md

   Your browser does not support the video tag.

 </video>
-You can repeat this journey as many times as needed to keep expanding the network iteratively and uncover the relationships you care about.
+Users can repeat this journey as many times as needed to keep expanding the network iteratively and uncover the relationships you care about.

 ## 4. Shareable State of Knowledge Graph